Boulton's Birds - Part Four

 by Harvey Pettitwith border artwork by Barbara Anne Lee

-This is the fourth in a series of sixteen articles on bird patterns introduced by Enoch Boulton during his tenure as designer and decorating manager at the Carlton Works from 1921/22 to 1930.
+This is the fourth in a series of seventeen articles on bird patterns introduced by Enoch Boulton during his tenure as designer and decorating manager at the Carlton Works from 1921/22 to 1930.

 Below are images of two bowls decorated with Carlton Ware's CRETONNE pattern.
 As you can see, the pattern comprises two parts: one featuring a larger, more flamboyant bird, and the other with a smaller fowl perched on a smaller branch.
 The transferer, whose job it was to place prints of patterns onto ware, would choose which better suited the shape.